A-Croshaw/cosbranok/README.md

  * This page allows users to contact Cosbranok about enquiries.

- * The user can enquirier about events or any other quiries they may have, by filling out the enqiries form.
+ * The user can enquire about events or any other queries they may have, by filling out the enqiries form.

- * The are links to the cosbranok social media accounts so the user can head over to, to make enquiries that way if they wish.
+ * There are links to the cosbranok's social media accounts so the user can head over to them to make enquiries and find upto date information.

 ![Contant Image](documents/readme-images/contacts1.png)